 One of the key reasons why we have been able to secure this position is by constantly evaluating our progress and strategic plans.
 It has allowed us to both grow and to deal with severe problems that have come to pass over the years (such as the Covid-19 pandemic).

 For 2022 to 2025, we have once again adjusted our sights.
-Yet, instead of increasing our scale, we aim to boost our impact on the world stage of cinema: to harness a bold future for the festival that will capture the hearts and minds of a diverse audience, to strengthen and connect talent both young and old, and to expand on the IFFR brand.
+Yet, instead of increasing our scale, we aim to boost our impact locally, nationally and internationally: to harness a bold future for the festival that will capture the hearts and minds of a diverse audience, to strengthen and connect talent both young and old, and to expand on the IFFR brand.

 Our goal is – and always has been – to celebrate films with unique visions and revelations, coming from cultures far and wide.
 The IFFR community is one of the key pillars that supports this aspiration, and is thus as essential as the programme itself.

 For the next three years, we will continue redefining our film programme, as to better fit the social climate.
 This begins by broadening and deepening our selection, becoming bolder and more surprising in our editorial choices, and to pick films that are central to a diverse and multicultural society.
 In order to achieve this, we have set up strong and inclusive Selection Committees, which are amongst others briefed to pay particular attention to unique genre features and stories that can travel the world.

 With this new approach we aim to attract new visitors from the city of Rotterdam, the whole of the Netherlands and on an international basis.
 Yet, most important is our hope to stir audience engagement by confronting them with thrilling films that underline relevant and pressing issues.